July Dinner Menus for Flexible Real Food Summer Meals

 Not sure why to menu plan?
 Check out all the great reasons here!

-July in Oregon is often hit-or-miss, weather wise (I’ve seen my share of cold and rainy 4th of Julys!), but one thing we can count on is that we will see lots of great garden produce and fruit.
+July in Oregon is often hit-or-miss, weather wise (I’ve seen my share of cold and rainy 4th of Julys), but one thing we can count on is that we will see lots of great garden produce and fruit.
+Blueberries, raspberries, blackberries, currants, peas, carrots, beets, zucchini & summer squash, onions, early beans, basil, and more.
+Yum!

 And when the summer weather does visit us, it’s so nice to be able to whip up a quick garden-fresh salad, or grill up some vegetables and your favorite meat for light, easy meals.

-Here are some July dinner menu ideas taken directly from our family menus that take advantage of this early summer produce – I hope you can find some ideas for your family’s menus, too!
+Here are some July dinner menu ideas taken directly from our family menus that take advantage of this peak summer produce – I hope you can find some ideas for your family’s menus, too!

 July Dinner Ideas